dogweather/forkful/content/en/elm/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Handling errors means writing code that can anticipate and deal with things going wrong.
-Programmers do it to prevent crashes, protect data integrity, and provide users with graceful fallbacks.

 ## How to:
 Elm’s core philosophy is No Runtime Exceptions.
 So, Elm leverages its type system with types like `Maybe` and `Result` to handle errors.